corefan/xenko-docs/manual/graphics/effects-and-shaders/shading-language/automatic-shader-stage-input-output.md

 XKSL is convenient way to pass parameters across the different stages of your shader.
 The stream variables are:

 - variables
-- defined like any class member, with the stream keyword
+- defined like any shader member, with the stream keyword
 - invoked with the streams prefix.
 Forgetting it results in a compilation error.
-When the stream is ambiguous (same name), you should provide the class name in front of the variable. streams.<my_class>.<my_variable>
+When the stream is ambiguous (same name), you should provide the shader name in front of the variable. streams.<my_shader>.<my_variable>

 Streams regroup the concept of attribute, varying and output in a single concept.